Living in Thailand with Kids: Real Costs & Family Life (2026)

 How to Apply for an International School or Kindergarten

 Honestly, I’ve found the process quite straightforward in Thailand.
-Once we knew our next destination, I searched for private schools and kindergartens, read reviews, and asked in Facebook forums where other expat parents send their kids.
+Once we know our next destination, I search for private schools and kindergartens with British Curriculum (our desired choice), read reviews, and ask in Facebook forums where other expat parents send their kids.

-Then I contacted the schools and reserved a spot, usually paying a deposit as well.
+Then I contact the schools and reserve a spot, usually paying a deposit as well.
 I know this requires a lot of trust in something you haven’t seen in person, but sometimes you have no other choice.

 As a digital nomad, I’ve learned that you can’t control and plan everything down to the last detail, especially when different cultures and language barriers come into play.
 However, we’ve generally been more pleasantly surprised than disappointed.

 I will never forget how Lila came back from her first day at a Thai kindergarten and showed us how they meditate in the morning—with a wai and in the Buddha seat.
-We were so delighted!
+How cute is that?!

 Family of three sitting in a Thai Temple

-Lila’s know-how and appreciation for Thai culture and Buddhism is truly remarkable.
+Lila’s know-how and appreciation for Thai culture and Buddhism are truly remarkable.

 Best Visa Options in Thailand for Families